 By staying informed and avoiding areas with increased risk you are doing the best thing you can to avoid being the subject of serious crime.

-Dangers you are likely to encounter driving are for the most part, more mundane than carjackings, or kidnappings.
-Crooked cops, pot-holed roads, and hundreds of f#%*ing topes are the ever present threats to you and your vehicle’s safety when driving in Mexico.
+The driving in Mexico dangers you are likely to encounter driving are for the most part, more mundane than carjackings, or kidnappings.
+Crooked cops, pot-holed roads, and hundreds of f#%*ing topes are the ever-present threats to you and your vehicle’s safety when driving in Mexico.

 So, is it safe to drive through Mexico?
 We think yes.
 But here is a list of the most common “obstacles” we faced while driving in Mexico by van.

 Mexico manages to keep people from speeding without police radars or hefty fines.
 In fact, they don’t use police or tech of any kind.
 Unfortunately, their simple solution is anything but elegant and is the source of a lot of headaches for those driving through Mexico.
 It is, however, presumably a godsend for the local suspension and shock absorber market.
 I am, of course, talking about the infamous topes, the Mexican speed bump.